-DEATH OF ENGLAND at the National Theatre is a ★★★★★ tour de force by Rafe Spall
+Death of England, playing at London’s National Theatre is a powerful, funny, distressing play with a tour de force by Rafe Spall.

 Michael is mourning his father, an old school, set in his ways racist, who he adored and loathed in equal measure.